TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 FlexForms can be used to store data within an XML structure inside a single DB column.

-More information on this Data Structure is available in the section :ref:`t3ds`.
+More information on this data structure is available in the section :ref:`t3ds`.

 FlexForms can be used to configure :ref:`content elements (CE) or plugins